Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ## Installation

-To install the Contrast agent into your Ruby on Rails application, you must complete the following steps.
+To install the Contrast agent into your Ruby application, you must complete the following steps.

 1. Add the <i>contrast-agent-*.gem</i> to the application Gemfile.
 (This is outlined in the **Setup** section below.)
 2. Add the *contrast_security.yaml* file to the application's *config* directory.
 (This is outlined in the **Configuration** section below.)